-- At the end of Fiscal Year 2019, there was an increase in the total net position from Fiscal Year 2018 for governmental activities which totaled \$1,066,786.
-The 2019 net position total for governmental activities, which includes the General Fund and the Special Assessment Fund, was \$9,393,831.
-Overall, the Town incurred an increase of \$116,594 in expenses for governmental activities from Fiscal Year 2018 to Fiscal Year 2019.
-The majority of this increase in expenses was directly related to on the ongoing legal expenditures that the town has been embroiled in since 2012.
-There was a decrease in expenditures for the physical environment which includes Phase II of the Undergrounding Project and capital outlay in the General Fund.
-During Fiscal Year 2019, the remaining balance due to FPL and Comcast for Phase II of the Undergrounding was paid.
-The increase in net position was also due partly in the decrease in general government capital outlay from Fiscal Year 2018 to Fiscal Year 2019 with the completion of the Town Hall expansion in July 2018. - The increase in business-type net position was \$298,777 from Fiscal Year 2018 to Fiscal Year 2019.
-There was a slight increase in water sales revenue and investment interest earned in the Town's Enterprise Fund, also known as the Water Fund.
-Expenses also increased from Fiscal Year 2018 to Fiscal Year 2019, primarily in the purchase of water from the City of Delray Beach.
-The town continues to collect a "Reserve Fee" which is the primary source of the net increase.
-This reserve fee will be used for future infrastructure repair and replacement cost.
-During Fiscal Year 2019 the town began the design and planning for the first major water infrastructure project of the 10 Year CIP (Capital Improvement Plan) which was approved by the commission in Fiscal Year 2018.
+- At the end of Fiscal Year 2020, there was an increase in the total net position from Fiscal Year 2020 for governmental activities which totaled \$1,288,324.
+The 2020 net position total for governmental activities, which includes the General Fund, Special Assessment Fund, and Infrastructure Surtax Fund, was \$10,682,155.
+Expenses of the governmental activities decreased \$355,415 from Fiscal Year 2019 to Fiscal Year 2020.
+The decrease in expenses was primarily the result of a pause in construction on the Undergrounding Project while negotiations between the Town and AT&T regarding change orders necessary to complete the Project were taking place. - The increase in business-type net position was \$434,862 from Fiscal Year 2019 to Fiscal Year 2020.
+There was a significant decrease from Fiscal Year 2019 to Fiscal Year 2020, primarily in the purchase of water from the City of Delray Beach.
+There was a slight increase in revenue from 2019 to 2020 in investment earnings.
+The Town continues to collect what is known as a reserve fee which will be used for future infrastructure repair and replacement cost.
+During Fiscal Year 2019 the Town began the design and planning for the first major water infrastructure project of the 10 Year CIP (Capital Improvement Plan) which was approved by the Town Commission in Fiscal Year 2018.
+Construction on the A1A Watermain Phase II Project began in Fiscal Year 2020.
+This included increasing the size of the watermain along A1A from Golfview Dr. to Sea Road, Sea Road, North County Road, Bermuda Lane, and Little Club Road, as well as pavement repaving and improvements.

-Town of Gulf Stream Changes in Net Position For the Fiscal Years Ended September 30, 2018 and 2019
+Town of Gulf Stream Changes in Net Position For the Fiscal Years Ended September 30, 2019 and 2020